nextflow-io/crg-course-nov16/README.md

-# Nextflow demo scripts
+# Nextflow + Docker tutorial

-A set of scripts for Nextflow tutorial purpose.
+This repository contains the tutorial material for the *Parallel distributed computational workflows with Nextflow and Docker containers* course.

 ## Prerequisite